 OpenBSD 7.4, Raspberry Pi 3 model B+ Install Guide

-# cat miniroot74.img >/dev/sda
+# cat miniroot74.img >/dev/sdX

-# cat install74.img >/dev/sdb
+# cat install74.img >/dev/sdY

-Create another partition on the USB drive using cfdisk with 500 megabytes of space (larger than necessary) of type W95 FAT32 (LBA).
-This is the same type as the FAT partition originally from install74.img.
+We need to add WiFi firmware to the USB drive.
+Create a new partition on the USB drive using cfdisk with 500 megabytes of space (larger than necessary) of type W95 FAT32 (LBA).
+After this, the drive should have two FAT partitions, one originally from install74.img and one from us.

-# mkfs.fat /dev/sdb2
+# mkfs.fat /dev/sdY2

-# mount /dev/sdb2 /mnt
+# mount /dev/sdY2 /mnt

 # cp bwfm-firmware-20200316.1.3p3.tgz /mnt